 At St Peter and St Paul we are able to offer an individualised Sixth Form Programme from a range of facilitating, academic and applied courses.
 Each subject has 5 periods (50 mins each) of direct teaching time in Y12 and Y13.

-Advanced Level GCE: Religious Studies, English Literature, Mathematics, Further Mathematics, Biology, Chemistry, Physics, Psychology, French, Spanish, German, History, Government and Politics
+Advanced Level GCE: Religious Studies, English Literature, Mathematics, Further Mathematics, Biology, Chemistry, Physics, Psychology, French, Spanish, History, Government and Politics, PE.

 Through the Sixth Form we prepare many of our students for Higher Education.
 We aim to maintain our valuable links with Universities, including Oxford and Cambridge.